flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Sync EFIS controls between Captain and FO (unrealistic)
     - When enabled, the EFIS controls will be synchronized between the Captain and FO.
     - This includes the Flight Director (FD), Landing System (LS) and Baro (STD, QNH and inHg/hPa) controls.
-    - Note: Baro is currently not separated between the Captain and FO and is always in synchronized independend of this setting.
+    - Note: Baro is currently not separated between the Captain and FO and is always synchronized independent of this setting.

 ## ATSU/AOC